Axiomatic phylogenetics: The evolutionary sequence and the evolutionary forest

 \subsection{Examples}

 The evolutionary forest of the quiver $\mathcal{SET}$ is a single point.
 The evolutionary forest of the quiver $\mathcal{S}$ from Example~\ref{sect2example}.2 is a wedge of a countable number of segments.
-The evolutionary forest of the tree quiver $ \Gamma $ from Example~\ref{sect2exampleexamplea---}.2 is a tree which can be identified with~$\Gamma$.
+The evolutionary forest of the tree quiver $ \Gamma $ from Example~\ref{sect2exampleexamplea---}.2 can be identified with~$\Gamma$.